Deep learning insights into cosmological structure formation: The deep learning framework

-$N$-body simulations are the most general and effective available approach to follow the clustering evolution of matter at all scales (Fig.~\ref{fig:dlhalos_diagram}).
+$N$-body simulations are the most general and accurate available approach to compute the clustering evolution of matter at all scales (Fig.~\ref{fig:dlhalos_diagram}).
 Simulations start from early times, when the Universe was filled with small matter density perturbations that are described by a Gaussian random field.
 The simulations then follow the evolution of these fluctuations as they enter the non-linear regime, through the emergence of self-gravitating dark matter halos wherein galaxies form.
 The final product of the simulation resembles the Universe we observe today, characterized by dark matter halos embedded in a web of filamentary large-scale structure.

-Our aim is to develop an interpretable deep learning framework that can be used to learn about the physical connection between the early Universe and the mass of the final dark matter halos (Fig.~\ref{fig:dlhalos_diagram}).
+Our aim is to develop a deep learning framework that can be used to learn about the physical connection between the early Universe and the mass of the final dark matter halos (Fig.~\ref{fig:dlhalos_diagram}).
 We focus on the mass of dark matter halos as it is the halos' primary characteristic, but our framework can similarly be applied to other halo properties.
 The CNN is trained to predict the final mass of the halo to which any given dark matter particle in the simulation belongs at the present time.
-Twenty cosmological simulations of $N = 256^3$ dark matter simulation particles in a $(50 \, \mathrm{Mpc} \, h^{-1})^3$ volume were used to generate the training data for the CNN.
-The input to the CNN for a given particle is given by the initial density field in a cubic sub-region of the initial conditions of the simulation, centred on the particle's initial position.
-The sub-region covers a $(15 \, \mathrm{Mpc}\, h^{-1})^3$ sub-volume of resolution $N=75^3$.
+The input to the CNN for a given particle is given by the initial density field in a cubic sub-region of the initial conditions of the simulation, centered on the particle's initial position.
+The CNN is therefore trained to learn a particle-by-particle mapping from the initial conditions to the final mass of the halo to which each particle belongs.
+Our results are insensitive to the simulation box size and the choice of whether to use overdensity or gravitational potential as input, as discussed in Appendix \ref{sec:potential}.

-The deep learning model consists of a 3D CNN, made of six convolutional layers and three fully-connected layers.
-Although CNNs are generally applied to two-dimensional images, we use three-dimensional kernels in the convolutional layers that can be applied to the 3D initial density field of the $N$-body simulation.
-The convolutions were performed with 32, 32, 64, 128, 128, 128 kernels for the six convolutional layers, respectively.
-The kernels have size $3\times3\times3$.
-All convolutional layers (but the first one) are followed by max-pooling layers; their output is then used as input to the non-linear leaky rectified linear unit (LeakyReLU) \cite{Nair2010} activation function.
-We refer the reader to the Methods for more details on the CNN architecture.
-By training the network across many examples of particles across many simulations, the model learns to identify the aspects of the initial density field which impact the final mass of the resulting halos.